 Everyone's a winner is the title of this song.

-This is Hot Chocolate.
+This is hot chocolate.

 Traverse City, Michigan.

-This this is a Ryan.
+This is Ryan.

 Ryan, I appreciate your patience.